What is a resident assistant?

 - Demonstration of good academic standing with at least a 2.40 cumulative GPA

-- The Student Conduct history of candidates will be checked prior to selection and may preclude a candidate from being hired.
+- The Student Accountability and Conflict Response history of candidates will be checked prior to selection and may preclude a candidate from being hired.

 Application Process and Timeline

 Please note that students interested in becoming RAs must complete a thorough application and interview process prior to serving as a RA.
-This process includes completing an online application and interview, and successful completion of the HIED 302 class.
+This process is only to apply to become an RA at Penn State Altoona.
+If you are interested in being an RA at another Penn State location, you must apply through the process for that specific location.
+This process includes completing an online application and interview and successful completion of the HIED 302 class.
 The application and interview are for a spot in the following semester’s HIED 302 class.